franzihe/CloudSat_ERA5_CMIP6_analysis/_episodes/03-use-cases.md

 > >
 > > In concrete terms, we will aim at working on:
 > >
-> > - single-point/region simulations (FATES, LPJ-GUESS) at a number of specified locations in particular close to monitored sites;
+> > - single-point/region simulations (FATES, LPJ-GUESS) at a number of specified locations in particular close to monitored sites;the number of sites and location should be flexible enough so that new sites can be easily added.
 > > - allowing researchers to access and share data collected either during field campaigns or on a regular basis at selected measurement stations;
+> > - allowing researchers to control data access: researchers need to be able to choose who they want to share with and what they want to share; however, metadata should always be available to everyone.
 > > - offering the necessary tools to analyze and visualize the resulting data and in particular comparison between observations and model outputs.
 > {: .solution}
 > >